aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-2/_index.md

 ### **Added Worksheet.RefreshPivotTables Method**
-Newly added method Worksheet.RefreshPivotTables allows to refresh all the Pivot Tables in a given spreadsheet in a single call.
+The newly added method Worksheet.RefreshPivotTables allows you to refresh all the pivot tables in a given spreadsheet with a single call.

 **C#**